Travis James: From Teacher to Director

 In the ten years that have followed those first classes, Conversaid has grown to a nationally-taught in, nationally-acclaimed program that has reached thousands of clients in over 6 continents and tens of foreign countries.
 Schools and corporations everywhere have utilized Conversaid activities into their development training programs.
 Travis continues to train potential ARTA teachers, speech professional, voice teachers, performers, and interested people in seminars held in all corners of the USA. and from the website Speak-Well.org.

-Travis James conceived, founded and developed the innovative Conversaid program for the Accent Reduction Training Association for Speech and Movement, which he founded in 1998.
+Travis James conceived and developed the innovative Conversaid program for the Accent Reduction Training Association for Speech and Movement, which he founded in 1998.
 He has collaborated and directed numerous Off-Broadway productions and is a regular contributor of speech and acting articles on the Conversaid blog.
-He has created speech programs and conducted teacher training for numerous language centers nationwide.
-A graduate of New York University, he studied for his Master’s degree at New School, MFA program and is happily married, and the father of three beautiful girls.
+He has created speech curriculums and conducted teacher training for numerous language centers over the past 25 years.
+A graduate of New York University, he studied for his Master’s degree at New School, Actor’s Studio Program in NYC.
+He’s happily married, and the father of three beautiful girls.